freqtrade/freqtrade/docs/freqai-reinforcement-learning.md

         }
 ```

-Parameter details can be found [here](freqai-parameter-table.md), but in general the `train_cycles` decides how many times the agent should cycle through the candle data in its artificial environemtn to train weights in the model. `model_type` is a string which selects one of the available models in [stable_baselines](https://stable-baselines3.readthedocs.io/en/master/)(external link).
+Parameter details can be found [here](freqai-parameter-table.md), but in general the `train_cycles` decides how many times the agent should cycle through the candle data in its artificial environment to train weights in the model. `model_type` is a string which selects one of the available models in [stable_baselines](https://stable-baselines3.readthedocs.io/en/master/)(external link).

+!!!
+Note
+    Remember that the general `model_training_parameters` dictionary should contain all the model hyperparameter customizations for the particular `model_type`.
+For example, `PPO` parameters can be found [here](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html).

 ## Creating the reward

-As users begin to modify the strategy and the prediction model, they will quickly realize some important differences between the Reinforcement Learner and the Regressors/Classifiers.
+As you begin to modify the strategy and the prediction model, you will quickly realize some important differences between the Reinforcement Learner and the Regressors/Classifiers.
 Firstly, the strategy does not set a target value (no labels!).
-Instead, the user sets a `calculate_reward()` function inside their custom `ReinforcementLearner.py` file.
-A default `calculate_reward()` is provided inside `prediction_models/ReinforcementLearner.py` to give users the necessary building blocks to start their own models.
-It is inside the `calculate_reward()` where users express their creative theories about the market.
-For example, the user wants to reward their agent when it makes a winning trade, and penalize the agent when it makes a losing trade.
+Instead, you set the `calculate_reward()` function inside the `ReinforcementLearner.py` file.
+A default `calculate_reward()` is provided inside `prediction_models/ReinforcementLearner.py` to demonstrate the necessary building blocks for creating rewards.
+It is inside the `calculate_reward()` where creative theories about the market can be expressed.
+For example, you can reward your agent when it makes a winning trade, and penalize the agent when it makes a losing trade.
 Or perhaps, the user wishes to reward the agnet for entering trades, and penalize the agent for sitting in trades too long.
 Below we show examples of how these rewards are all calculated:

 ```python
     class MyRLEnv(Base5ActionRLEnv):